guyroutledge/atozcss/_posts/2014-07-21-css-pseudo-elements.md

 `:first-letter` with float and a larger font-size.
 And I can change the colour of selected text with `:selection`.

-I can add large double quotes before and after the blockquote with the `:before` and `:after` pseudo elements.
+I can add large quotation marks before and after the blockquote with the `:before` and `:after` pseudo elements.
 The text gets generated from the `content` property and can then be styled with CSS to get the desired effect.